1solation/how-to-become-something-youre-not/how-to-become-something-youre-not/slides.md

 </div>

 <!--
-what make up of images do I have in my dataset Definitely showing more of one data point, or skin lesion -->
+what make up of images do I have in my dataset, to see if I have any biases Definitely showing more of one data point, or skin lesion -->